jccarrigan/OilandGasAssetEvaluation/README.md

 ## Conclusions

 Many of the models also saw similarities in their feature importances.
-Below details the top 10 features for the average production over the most recent five years.
+Below details the top 10 features for the average production over the most recent four years.

 ![Features](Plots/4Year/feature_importanceAverage.png)